 There were so many young children who were born with abnormalities—harelips, club feet, heart valves—that were... they were going to die within a year.

 Ron Rohbock, 64, who was kicked out of the FLDS in 2002 after serving on church security for decades at Warren and Rulon Jeffs' side, has a different answer.
 "There were so many young children who were born with abnormalities—harelips, club feet, heart valves—that were... they were going to die within a year," says Ron.
 "Many of the parents did not want to have to deal with some of those children.
 So they would hand them over to Aunt Martha, who was the midwife," he says.
-Martha's husband was "Uncle" Fred Jessop, longtime Bishop to the FLDS people, who at 94, after being dragged from state to state by Warren Jeffs in what many ex-members believe was a transparent scheme of murder-by-stress: Dragging around a physically ailing, elderly man in need of constant medication is one way to kill a person without committing any outright murderous act, they say.
+Martha's husband was "Uncle" Fred Jessop, longtime Bishop to the FLDS people, who died in 2005 at 94, after being dragged from state to state by Warren Jeffs in what many ex-members believe was a transparent scheme of murder-by-stress: Dragging around a physically ailing, elderly man in need of constant medication is one way to kill a person without committing any outright murderous act, they say.

 "They would hand them over and say, 'Would you mind please taking care of them, because we can't?'
 Now let me just simply state: He took care of them.
 Or Aunt Martha did, or somebody did.
 And the graveyard grew exponentially."